Solutions · Autonomous vehicles

 Risk shifts continuously, not annually

 An OTA update can change the risk profile of an entire fleet overnight.
 Annual renewals can't see it.
-Telemetry can.
+Live data can.

 03